Jeanne E. Pemberton: Education

-Pemberton attended the University of Delaware for her undergraduate, earning a Bachelor of Science in biology and a Bachelor of Arts in chemistry.
+Pemberton attended the University of Delaware for her undergraduate studies, earning a Bachelor of Science in biology and a Bachelor of Arts in chemistry.
 She then attended the University of North Carolina, Chapel Hill, where she earned a PhD with an emphasis in analytical chemistry.

 Career

 Pemberton primarily researches surface science, using spectroscopic probes to explore interfacial chemistry.
 She also researches possible applications for glycolipids.
 She is co-founder of the company GlycoSurf, which researches the development of environmentally friendly glycolipid surfactants.
 Since 2005, she has been a Regents' Professor at the University of Arizona.

 She has also been involved in initiatives to raise the profile of women in chemistry.
-In 1997 she cofounded the Committee on the Advancement of Women Chemists (COACh) along with Geraldine L. Richmond.
+In 1997, she cofounded the Committee on the Advancement of Women Chemists (COACh) along with Geraldine L. Richmond.
 COACh develops leadership and intellectual capacity among women in the sciences and engineering through professional development workshops.

-Awards and honors
+Awards and Honors

 In 2009, she was elected as a Fellow of both the American Association for the Advancement of Science (AAAS) and the American Chemical Society.

 She was co-editor of Annual Review of Analytical Chemistry from 2012-2021, and executive editor of Analytical Chemistry since 2019.

 Pemberton received the American Chemical Society's Garvan–Olin Medal in 2023.

+Scientific Studies

+Organic Semiconductor Chemistry

+Pemberton's research focuses on the chemistry of organic semiconductor materials and the surfaces where different materials meet in electronic and photonic devices.
+Organic semiconductors are used as the active materials in technologies such as organic light-emitting diodes (OLEDs), lasers, and other electronic and optoelectronic devices.
+However, these materials often have limited lifetimes because they can slowly break down through chemical, photochemical, and physical processes while the device is operating.
+Pemberton's research aims to better understand why this degradation happens and how it affects the performance and stability of these devices.